Juls089/Purple-grabber/README.md

 # Purple-logger
-An img-token-grabber with an Discord-Webhook connection.
+An img-token-grabber with an Discord-Webhook connection!

-# How to start =>
+# How to start

 1. Open the EXE
 2. Enter the Webhook in the upper field.